ypachori0/CSC680-Final-Project/README.md

 ## Must-Have Features
 - Multi-user sign-in with a single trip group code/invite
 - Itinerary screen showing date-by-date plans
 - Expense tracking to keep tabs on who paid for what
+- Push notifications for itinerary updates

 ## Nice-to-Have Features
 - Automatic expense splitting and settlement calculations